amigavision/AmigaVision/README.md

 1. Do a new, clean transfer of the `HDF` file to MiSTer — ideally not over the network, but if that's your only option, go for it.
 The reason why you need to do this again is that if the Amiga does any writes to the `HDF` during earlier attempts to launch it, the checksum will be different, and useless for this purpose.
 2. Do a clean boot of your MiSTer, and press the `F9` key on a keyboard connected to it.
 This will let you log in to the terminal.
 Username is `root`, and password is `1` unless you have changed it in the past.
-3. Run the following command, which will take 5-10 minutes to complete: `shasum /media/fat/games/Amiga/MegaAGS.hdf`
+3. Run the following command, which will take 5-10 minutes to complete: `shasum /media/fat/games/Amiga/AmigaVision.hdf`
 4. It will report back a checksum, you will compare this to the checksum on your computer.

 Depending on what operating system you are on, you will do one of the following:

-* **If you are on macOS:** Open the Terminal, and run the command: `shasum /path/to/MegaAGS.hdf` Compare this to the checksum you got on the MiSTer.
+* **If you are on macOS:** Open the Terminal, and run the command: `shasum /path/to/AmigaVision.hdf` Compare this to the checksum you got on the MiSTer.

-* **If you are on Windows:** Open PowerShell, and run the command: `Get-FileHash C:\path\to\MegaAGS.hdf -Algorithm SHA1` Compare this to the checksum you got on the MiSTer.
+* **If you are on Windows:** Open PowerShell, and run the command: `Get-FileHash C:\path\to\AmigaVision.hdf -Algorithm SHA1` Compare this to the checksum you got on the MiSTer.

-* **If you are on Linux:** Open a terminal, and run the command: `shasum /path/to/MegaAGS.hdf` Compare this to the checksum you got on the MiSTer.
+* **If you are on Linux:** Open a terminal, and run the command: `shasum /path/to/AmigaVision.hdf` Compare this to the checksum you got on the MiSTer.

 If these checksums do not match, something is wrong with either the way you transfer your file, or your SD card.